Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?

 \section{Discussion}

-Noise can exponentially degrade the trainability of linear (or superlinear) depth Variational Quantum Algorithms (VQAs) by flattening the cost landscape, thus requiring an exponential precision in system size to resolve its features \cite{wang2020noise, franca2020limitations}.
+Noise can exponentially degrade the trainability of linear (or superlinear) depth Variational Quantum Algorithms (VQAs) by flattening the cost landscape, thus requiring an exponential precision in system size {(and therefore exponential shot budget)} to resolve its features \cite{wang2020noise, franca2020limitations}.
 This limits the scope for achieving possible quantum advantage with VQAs.
 At present there are no known strategies to avoid this exponential scaling completely aside from pursuing algorithms with sublinear circuit depth, and current strategies to mitigate this effect consist only of reducing hardware noise rates.
-Thus, is it a pressing challenge to search for possible solutions to this problem.
+Thus, {it is} a pressing challenge to search for possible solutions to this problem.
 Error mitigation strategies emerge as a natural candidate to tackle this problem under near-term constraints.

-In this work we investigate the effects of error mitigation on the trainability of noisy cost function landscapes in two regimes.
-First, we work in the asymptotic regime (in terms of scaling with system size) and find that if a VQA is suffering from exponential cost concentration, requiring an exponential number of shots to accurately resolve cost values, then a broad class of error mitigation strategies (including as special cases Zero Noise Extrapolation, Virtual Distillation, Probabilistic Error Cancellation, Clifford Data Regression) cannot remove this exponential scaling.
+In this work we investigate the effects of error mitigation on the trainability of noisy cost function landscapes in two regimes. {We note that despite the fact it is known that error mitigation increases shot budgets, it has been a priori unclear whether error mitigation strategies in general can have a positive or negative contribution towards this problem, as it relies on a careful balance of how effectively errors are mitigated, compared to how quickly statistical uncertainty is amplified.} First, we work in the asymptotic regime (in terms of scaling with system size) and find that if a VQA is suffering from exponential cost concentration, requiring an exponential number of shots to accurately resolve cost values, then a broad class of error mitigation strategies (including as special cases Zero-Noise Extrapolation, Virtual Distillation, Probabilistic Error Cancellation, Clifford Data Regression) cannot remove this exponential scaling.
 Within the considered paradigm, this exponential scaling implies that at least an exponential number of resources needs to be spent in order to extract accurate information from the cost landscape in order to find a cost-minimizing optimization direction.
 In Corollary \ref{cor1} we identify circuit samples (or shots) as well as number of copies of a quantum state as two such resources.